Using tags on Github Pages

 hidden

-so that they’re not listed on the page that uses them.
+so that they’re not listed on the pages which use them.

 {%- if page.tags.size > 0 -%}